athulyasimon/project_portfolio/_projects/camera_pic.md

 }
 ~~~

 *3. [Provide Clock Signal](https://github.com/athulyasimon/ov7670_with_PIC32/blob/5ca605fe3d894c1da259ed6ebd53389eb1c3dc2d/main.c#L421-L441)* - A PWM signal is generated to provide a clock signal for the camera.
-A new byte is presented onto the D7-D0 pins (which can all be read at once by the PIC32) for every pulse of the clock.
+A new byte is presented onto the D7-D0 pins for every pulse of the clock.
+The D7-D0 pins on the camera are connected to the B7-B0 pins on the PIC32 and can all be read at once by just reading PORTB.

 ~~~ c
 void rckInitialize(){